presprog/kirby-skeleton-plugin/README.md

 - PHPUnit, Psalm, PHP CS Fixer and Composer validation scripts
 - Panel and frontend asset tooling with Yarn, Kirbyup, Vite and Vitest
 - Committed generated assets so Composer installations are ready to run
-- `docs/` for plugin documentation and `README.dist.md` as the derived-plugin README template
+- `README.dist.md` as the derived-plugin README template

 ## Initialize a plugin